What is no touch laser eye surgery? If there's no touch, does that mean there's no pain?

 But there is another way of "cutting" that corneal flap and that's where no touch laser eye surgery comes in.

 It's actually somewhat misleading as the "no touch" bit refers to what is essentially a bladeless LASIK operation, using a second laser, called a femtosecond laser, to cut the flap, rather than a blade doing its dirty work.

 You will still have to undergo the uncomfortable sensation of having an ugly clamp on your eye to keep it open during the operation, and the corneal flap still has to be lifted out of the way using a spatula-like implement.

 Once the excimer laser has done its work, the flap then has to be replaced with the spatula thing, so you can see that "no touch laser eye surgery" is actually pretty tactile after all!

 And don't forget the suction cap that is needed to keep the eye stationary at the critical laser moment!

-The more you research the topic of LASIK eye surgery, the more you have to ask yourself what the best laser eye surgery really is.
+The more you research the topic of LASIK eye surgery, the more you have to ask yourself what the best no touch laser eye surgery really is.
 Obviously the best person to ask is a qualified surgeon with years of experience in this specialist opthamology field.

 And prepare to be mind-boggled as while LASIK is the most modern type of eye surgery for permanent vision correction, there is also PRK, otherwise known as Photorefractive Keratectomy, an older method, but one that is still used for patients with very thin corneas and also for patients with highly active lifestyles, where damage could be caused to the corneal flap.